 However, there were important differences in what elements of the intervention were accessed.
 Nearly all app users accessed at least one of the tools compared to just over half the web users.
 App users chose to access a higher number of tools from a narrower range (e.g. designated starter tools) whereas web users chose to access a fewer number of tools from a wider range.
-These findings suggest that the deliberate design choices (e.g. enabling quicker access to tools, restricting initial choice of tools, prompting tool use) may have influenced subsequent usage patterns.
+These findings suggest that the deliberate design choices (e.g. enabling quicker access to tools, removal of tunnelled content, restricting initial choice of tools, prompting tool use) may have influenced subsequent usage patterns.
 This adds to an emerging literature illustrating that methods of digital intervention delivery are associated with differences in uptake, usage and experience of the intervention (Quinonez et al., 2016).

 Recent conceptual models argue that usage of and engagement with digital behaviour change interventions is directly influenced by both the design of the intervention and the study context, including user characteristics (Perski et al. 2016).
 The usage patterns observed in this study appear to fit with this model; enabling easier and quicker access to the core intervention content (i.e. tools), the introduction of a game-based element (tool unlocking) and/or prompting tool use through notifications may have encouraged app users to access more content in a shorter time.
+Conversely, the provision of more extended, tunnelled content on the website may have encouraged users to spend more time on a smaller subset of tools.
+Indeed, tunnelling has been found to influence usage of and engagement with online health information (e.g. Crutzen, Cyr, & de Vries, 2012).
 Additionally, the difference in sample characteristics between web and app users may have also contributed to the differences in the observed usage patterns.
 Data from this observational study cannot test causal relationships between design factors, user characteristics and usage.
 Nonetheless, these findings do illustrate that decisions about the delivery platform for health behaviour interventions are not trivial and should be empirically and theoretically informed, taking into account the lifestyles and characteristics of the intended target population.

 This study employed two different approaches to analysing intervention usage that each provided useful and complementary data.
 Summative usage metrics (e.g. total time spent on the intervention, number of logins etc.) were useful for determining the overall amount or frequency with which each version of the intervention was used.
 However, these broad metrics could not provide more detailed insights about the extent to which the core intervention content was accessed over time.
 Visual exploration of individual-level usage patterns enabled more efficient detection of key differences in patterns of usage that could then be examined statistically.
 This study adds to a growing literature emphasising the benefits of moving beyond summative usage metrics (Arden-Close et al., 2015; Morrison & Doherty, 2014).
-Relying on broad summative usage metrics may mask important differences in how digital interventions are engaged with over time and the factors associated with different levels of engagement.
+Relying on broad summative usage metrics may mask important differences in how digital interventions are used over time and the factors associated with different levels of engagement.
 Future empirical work may benefit from routinely and systematically combining multiple methods of analysing usage that will guide more informed decisions about optimal intervention design and delivery.
 A cumulative science around digital intervention usage is also constrained by the lack of comparability across different studies (Nelson et al. 2016).
 The development of guidance to support systematic and rigorous analysis of usage will help to ensure that reported analyses are comparable across studies and potentially generate broader insights or recommendations that are applicable across interventions, behaviours or contexts.